 Worship in the Episcopal Church emphasizes beauty, reverence, and the ancient traditions of the Christian church.
 Through it, we connect both to the richness of our Anglican roots and to the creative ways that the Holy Spirit is working in our lives in the here and now.
 Our worship strives for good music, a sense of flow and grace, poetry and drama, prayerful reflection, and sometimes even a sense of silliness and play.
+We learn and express our beliefs first and foremost through the words and actions of worship.
+We believe that praying shapes believing and that as we pray, so we believe.

 Our spirituality is expressed in an open-minded, searching approach to faith.
 Engagement with God and the church is intended to open us to the mystery that is God.
 So doubt, questioning, exploration and openness to new insights is a path to God and wholeness of life.
 We also are comfortable holding opposites in tension.
 We believe that what appears to be differences may contain a balanced truth.
 Living in this way means developing a tolerance of differences in thinking and practice.